 Forced Participation Is Illegal

 As an employee, under the law you cannot be forced to participate in or not to participate in any religious activity as a condition of your employment.
-If you work in a business that is not a religious organization that forces you to participate in faith-based activities speak to an attorney with experience in employment discrimination.
+If you work in a business that is not a religious organization that forces you to participate in faith-based activities speak to a San Francisco religious discrimination attorney.
 No one should be prevented from exercising their faith or be forced to comply with someone else’s faith at the workplace.

 Work With An Established Firm